 Restore or Replace your Spa Skirt?

-Restoring a Wood Spa Cabinet
+Restoring a Wooden Spa Cabinet

-- Clean the Panels: Use a mild all purpose spa cleaner and a brush or textured sponge.
-Scrub the entire panel to remove dirt, grime and oils.
-Rinse clean and use an old towel to scrub them dry.
+- Clean the Panels: Use a mild all-purpose spa cleaner and a brush or textured sponge.
+Scrub the entire panel to remove dirt, grime, and oils.
+Rinse clean, and use an old towel to scrub them dry.

 Replacing a Spa Cabinet